 Trucks can weigh 20 times more than passenger cars.
 All that extra mass means more force in a collision and, therefore, a greater degree of damages.

-At the office of the Peace Law Firm, our truck accident lawyers in South Carolina have seen how catastrophic large truck accidents can be.
+At the office of the Peace Law Firm, our Grenville truck accident attorney has seen how catastrophic large truck accidents can be.
 We know what you must be going through if you or a loved one has recently been in a commercial truck accident.

-To learn more about your legal rights, including the right to seek compensation for your losses, please call our Greenville truck accident lawyers today.
+To learn more about your legal rights, including the right to seek compensation for your losses, please call our Greenville truck accident lawyer today.

 The steps you take immediately following a truck accident impact your injury claim.
 It’s crucial to stay calm and remember what to do.

 First, you should contact the police department to advise them there has been an injury accident.